-The sample was selected through purposive sampling of project participants in order to get a representative sample in regard to age, gender and location.
-The purposive sample also allowed for the selection of people with disabilities and other religions that might have been harder to reach if random selection was used.
+The sample was selected through purposive sampling of the Swahili Coast project participants in order to get a representative sample in regard to age, gender and location.
+This methodology further allowed for the selection of people with disabilities and other religions that might have been harder to reach if random selection was used.
 Project officers reached out to relevant beneficiaries and confirmed meeting times with enumerator.